 Ideally, the internal communication channel mix that you choose should integrate well with existing systems and software used within the organization, like project management tools and digital workplace platforms.

-Striving for the perfect mix of channels can involve some experimentation — because every organization is different.
-The important thing is to start small and scale up.
-The best way to do this is by using email analytics, employee surveys, or feedback from managers and communication champions to evaluate their usefulness and effectiveness.
+Since every organization is different, striving for the perfect mix of channels can involve some experimentation.
+It’s important to start small and scale up.
+The best way to do this is by using email analytics, employee surveys, and feedback from managers to evaluate usefulness and effectiveness.

 No single channel can deliver all types of communication 100% effectively.
-So, certain occasions will dictate the use of certain channels over others.
+This means certain occasions will dictate the use of certain channels over others.
 For instance:

-- A face-to-face meeting or video conferencing might be well-suited for communicating significant organizational changes.
-This is because facial expressions and tone can convey sincerity and empathy.
+- A face-to-face meeting or video conference might be well-suited for communicating significant organizational changes because facial expressions and tone can convey sincerity and empathy.

-- An email can be used to distribute meeting agendas or to provide updates about ongoing projects.
+- An email can be used to distribute meeting agendas or provide updates about ongoing projects.

 - For quick updates or questions that need immediate feedback, instant messaging or private messaging apps are often more suitable.

-It’s important to keep in mind that communication channels don’t stand alone.
+It’s important to remember that communication channels don’t stand alone.
 Rather, they are components of a larger system.
 A well-thought-out internal communications strategy recognizes the unique contributions each channel can make in facilitating communication.
-It strikes a balance between traditional broadcast channels such as email, more interactive platforms like chat tools, and self-serve channels including intranets and mobile apps.

 What’s Next?